helciodev/twittter-redesign/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/helcio/twittter-redesign/issues).

 ## Show your support

 Give a ⭐️ if you like this project!

+## Acknowledgments

+- Icons used for this project is from [Font awesome](https://fontawesome.com/)

 ## 📝 License

-This project is [MIT](/license.txt) licensed.
+This project is [MIT](./LICENSE) licensed.